attarmau/Airflow-DAG-Trigger/README.md

 ```
 docker-compose run airflow-webserver airflow users create --username admin --password admin --firstname Admin --lastname User --role Admin --email admin@example.com
 ```
+Under this setting, both the account and password to login your airflow web UI are 'admin'.
+(You can change them accordingly)
 ![Screenshot 2025-04-30 161450](https://github.com/user-attachments/assets/aa1dc9ab-5a59-435d-a455-1a3211e43798)

 Generate a Fernet key, which is required by Apache Airflow for encrypting and decrypting sensitive data in its metadata database